lone-starr/mempool_dashboard/README.md

 ## Install Dependencies
-Use the following command to install the required dependencies:
+Open a new Terminal in VS Code and use the following command to install the required dependencies.
+Your Python venv should be indicated in your terminal shell.
 ```bash
 pip install -r requirements.txt
 ```